 Capitol Hill is a neighborhood chock-full of historical sites, charming streets and fantastic restaurants and shops, making it one of the top destinations in all of DC.
 Take a look at the following list to discover the best hotels to stay in while exploring all the Hill has to offer.

 The Phoenix Park Hotel is a slice of Ireland in downtown DC, a nod to its owner’s heritage.
 The hotel prides itself on providing patrons with a comfortable experience that is reminiscent of an Irish country estate.
-The rooms feature traditional décor, while the lobby includes original oil paintings, plush carpeting and a beautiful marble staircase.
-Connected to the hotel is The Dubliner, an Irish pub and restaurant with the best Guinness pour in town.
+The rooms feature traditional decor, while the lobby includes original oil paintings, plush carpeting and a beautiful marble staircase.
+Connected to the hotel is the Dubliner, an Irish pub and restaurant with the best Guinness pour in town.

 Capitol Hill Hotel is in the heart of a charming DC neighborhood, a short walk to destinations like the Library of Congress, Eastern Market and the Folger Shakespeare Library.
 This boutique hotel features modern design elements, with red, charcoal and black color accents.
 The furnishings are made with rich materials, such as American walnut, antique brass and bronze.
 In addition, the artworks include prints by iconic American artists like Andy Warhol and Mark Rothko – adding to the hotel’s unique style.

 The Washington Court Hotel is a versatile space, making it a destination for everyone from business travelers to family vacationers.
 The 16-story luxury property has 265 rooms with a number of features and amenities, such as Italian marble bathrooms, flat-screen TVs and Keurig coffee makers.
-The hotel’s restaurant, Bistro 525, combines fresh Mid-Atlantic ingredients with Italian tastes.
-Patrons can enjoy menu highlights such as the crab cake or one of the homemade Mediterranean soups.
+The hotel’s restaurant, Bistro 525, combines fresh mid-Atlantic ingredients with Italian tastes.
+Patrons can enjoy menu highlights such as the crab cakes or one of the homemade Mediterranean soups.

 The rooms at the Hyatt Regency Washington on Capitol Hill are spacious and inviting, giving guests the feel of being in a home away from home.
-Visitors can take advantage of the hotel’s location by hopping on the Old Town Trolley Tour of the city to see famous sites like the White House and Ford’s Theater.
+Visitors can take advantage of the hotel’s location by hopping on the Old Town Trolley Tour of the city to see famous sites like the White House and Ford’s Theatre.
 For those looking to get their exercise in, the fitness center and heated indoor pool are sure to do the trick.

 The Kellogg Conference Hotel opened in 1995 and is located on the campus of Gallaudet University.
 The university is much older, as it was founded in 1864 with the goal to educate deaf and hard-of-hearing students.
 Gallaudet’s campus is listed on the Register of Historic Places and features Victorian brick buildings and many beautiful old trees that have been standing for decades.
 As the university’s official hotel, Kellogg Conference Hotel follows in the school’s footsteps of providing the highest accessibility, including the best technology.

-Baseball fans take note: the Courtyard Washington Capitol Hill/Navy Yard is an easy eight minute walk away from DC’s baseball stadium, home of the Nationals.
+Baseball fans, take note: the Courtyard Washington Capitol Hill/Navy Yard is an easy eight-minute walk away from DC’s baseball stadium, home of the Nationals.
 This hotel provides quiet and comfort, while, at the same time, is conveniently located near parks, public transportation and great neighborhood restaurants.
-Expect to be met with a smile and exceptional service from the hotel staff, as well.
+Expect to be met with a smile and exceptional service from the hotel staff as well.